ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 This is especially common for new data scientists working on regression problems - reporting a range of metrics (such as mean absolute error, mean absolute percentage error, root mean squared error etc) rather than a single metric.

-Combine this with reporting a test & train error (or even one test & train per cross validation fold), the number of metrics becomes too many to glance at and make decisions with.
+Combine this with reporting a test & train error (or test & train per cross validation fold), the number of metrics becomes too many to glance at and make decisions with.
 Pick one metric that best aligns with your business goal and stick with it - reduce the dimensionality of your metrics so you can take actions with them.

 ### Too many models